 4. Energy Efficient Routines

-Splurging on those skylights will not only give you the best views of the evening sky and morning sun, it’ll cut back your energy bills by almost half, depending where it’s positioned in your home.
+Splurging on those skylights will not only give you the best views of the evening sky and morning sun, but it’ll also cut back your energy bills by almost half, depending on where it’s positioned in your home.

 All you need is Netflix and a stable internet connection nowadays.

 “Money is multiplied in practical value depending on the number of W’s you control in your life: what you do, when you do it, where you do it, and with whom you do it.” —Timothy Ferriss